 All business and shopping centres with large parking facilities have dedicated disabled parking spaces.
 You are required to display a valid disabled placard in your vehicle.

 Victoria taxis are well equipped for persons with disabilities.
-Approximately 15% of taxis are wheelchair accessible; reservations are not required when requesting a lift-equipped vehicle but may be prudent during busy periods.
-Click here for more info on Victoria’s Taxis.
+Reservations are not required when requesting a lift-equipped vehicle but may be prudent during busy periods.
+Check with individual taxi companies for more information.

 Victoria International Airport (YYJ) is committed to providing fully accessible terminal facilities for people of all backgrounds and capabilities.